frtunikj/sdc_advanced_lane_finding/writeup.md

 The sobel operator also takes a kernel parameter which changes the size of the region you apply the gradient to in an image.
 A low kernel size can have small noisy pixels but a high one can be prone to unwanted regions being part of the output.
 A kernel size of 3 was used for X, Y, magnitude gradient, and 15 for the direction gradient.

 The goal of color thresholding is to mask everything out except yellows and whites.
-The colors were represented in HSL format.
-The Hue value is its perceived color number representation based on combinations of red, green and blue.
-The Saturation value is the measure of how colorful or how dull it is, and Lightness how closer to white the color is.
-After experimenting with the HLS colorspace and the hint provided in the project guidelines, it was found out that the S (saturation)-channel captured the lane lines quite well.
-The S-channel is independent of lane line color (yellow/white) and robust against contrast changes on the road-surface, e.g. due to shadows.
+Experimnets in different color spaces were performed.
+The below image shows the various channels of the different color spaces for the same image (see Step 6 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/03_perspective_transformation.ipynb)):

+![alt text][image19]

+![alt text][image20]

+At the end, L channel of the HLS color space was used to isolate white lines and the B channel of the LAB color space was used to isolate yellow lines (see Step 7 and 8 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/03_perspective_transformation.ipynb)).
+No gradient thresholds was used in the pipeline since the white and the yellow lines were detected quite well with the color thresholding.
+In addition, in order each channel to be minimally tolerant to changes in lighting a normalization of the maximum values of the HLS L channel and the LAB B channel to 255 was performed.
+Figures below show examples of thresholds in the HLS L channel and the LAB B channel:

-![alt text][image10]
+![alt text][image21]

-A combination of gradient in X direction and HLS colorspace thresholding on the S-channel was finally used to creat the binary image (see Step 6 in [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb) ).
-Combination of all gradients, combined with thresholding on the S-channel was also examined (see Step 6 [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb)).
-These two versions of combined thresholding is illustrated in the images below:

-![alt text][image4]
+![alt text][image22]

+The final pipeline for processing images pipelineImageTransformation() i.e. applying color threshold can be found in Step 9 in [03_perspective_transformation.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/03_perspective_transformation.ipynb).
+The pipeline was also applied to all test images:

-![alt text][image5]
+![alt text][image23]

 #### 3. Perspective transform